- Director: Leontine Sagan

 Madchen in Uniform is also notable for having an all-female cast, and no men appear in the film whatsoever outside of photographs.
 The author of the stage play, Christa Winsloe, was a lesbian herself, and knew an actual girl named Manuela at her own boarding school who had, in fact, thrown herself down the stairs, but survived and walked with a limp the rest of her life.
 In later interviews she did push back against the idea that Madchen is solely a movie about lesbianism, saying that she wanted to honestly show the draconian Prussian educational system.

 It is unknown whether Sagan herself was a lesbian (though some have assumed so, based solely on the themes she chose to tackle), but she was definitely Jewish, as were several members of the cast of the film.
-What no one involved could know when they made this movie was that in January 1933, less than two years after the release of this movie, Adolf Hitler and the Nazis would come to power in Germany.
+What no one involved could know when they made this movie was that in January 1933, less than two years after the its release, Adolf Hitler and the Nazis would come to power in Germany.
 Sagan herself fled to England, where she spent much of the rest of her career directing West End musicals in London.
 Several members of the cast died in concentration camps.
 Meanwhile, the Nazi party banned the film as “decadent” and attempted to destroy every print they could find.
 Fortunately, many had already made their way to other countries and the film thus survives today.
 It was initially banned due to its subject matter in America, but did eventually gain a limited release after Eleanor Roosevelt said she saw the movie and liked it.
 According to the film’s Wikipedia page, it was particularly popular in Romania, where it “sparked a craze for longstockings and kissing among schoolgirls.”

 What I’m struck by now, watching this movie, is how surprisingly contemporary it feels.
 Perhaps because it is a non-Hollywood film, the acting and situations feel more naturalistic.
 The environment portrayed, a boarding school so strict that the teachers don’t even look at each other during teacher meetings (they just stare straight ahead), doesn’t prevent the characters from feeling very lived-in and modern.
 I particularly thought Ellen Schwanneke, who plays the outgoing Ilse (I wonder, now knowing that the playwright wrote it based on her own experiences, if Ilse is based on her) did a great job.
 She could easily step into a movie in 2020 and you wouldn’t notice a difference.
 Despite all the changes since 1931, the way the movie treats its themes doesn’t feel particularly dated, either.
 Ilse dreamily discusses which hunky actors have the most “sex appeal” (to my surprise, they use the phrase in English, which I assume means it had made its way into the German vernacular that long ago), while showing off the montage of cute guys she’s made on the inside of her locker door.
 Meanwhile, the Headmistress yells at Manuela that she’s “cursed” and that “society shuns people like you.”
 There’s no talking around the issues or mincing of words.
 Would a conversation like that go so differently at some religious schools today?